kangwooc/info201-final-project/README.md

     <li>What are the trends in the breakdown of the cost of oil spills?</li>
 </ol>

-## Tools for Implementing Our Report
+## Tools for Implementing The Report

 - HTML, CSS (for styling the web report)
 - R (including dplyr)